 Public-private partnerships (P3s) are being launched somewhere in the U.S. every day.
 Public officials with critical project needs are seeking alternative funding sources, and almost any version of a P3 is attractive to them.
 Since the trend appears to be the future, here’s a sampling of what is happening currently.

-The University of Iowa (UI) is considering the P3 engagement for a multimillion-dollar utilities project.
+The University of Iowa (UI) is considering a Public-Private Partnership engagement for a multimillion-dollar utilities project.
 University leaders say the outcome of a study will determine whether or not additional P3s will follow.
 The university hopes to engage with a private sector partner to build a university power plant that will service the university and also generate additional revenue for the school.

 The University of Alabama also is considering a P3 for a utility system.
 The school has requested proposal responses for financial advisers to help university executives explore the project’s potential.
 Then, if it is advisable to move forward, the next step will be to develop a solicitation document and seek private sector interest in the project.

 Foothill-De Anza Community College District trustees are discussing financial options for the construction and/or renovation of multiple buildings.
 There is a need to replace a 48-year-old facility with a performing arts center.
 Additionally, student housing is needed at two campus locations.
 Financing options under consideration include a P3 engagement, a bond, or a parcel tax measure.
 This initiative will have to wait for completion of an environmental impact report and approval from the Division of the State Architect, but it appears to be on a fast track.